* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Let the risotto rest for a further 30 seconds before serving.

+The microwave tends to dry food out, so using a damp paper towel will create steam and keep the risotto moist.
 You can also use plastic wrap to trap moisture.
 Just remember to poke a few holes in it to prevent the pressure from building up.

-Most risotto variations heat okay in the microwave, but I would avoid using it to heat seafood risotto.
+Pro tip: most risotto variations heat okay in the microwave, but I would avoid using it to heat seafood risotto.
+Seafood tends to get super rubbery in the microwave.

-True, the risotto will be nothing like a freshly cooked one (mine was a bit mushy), but if all you want is a quick lunch, I think the microwave is fine.
+Results: I think the microwave gets a bad rep when it comes to risotto.
+True, the risotto was nothing like a freshly cooked one (mine was a bit mushy), but if all you want is a quick lunch I think the microwave is fine.
+The key is not to overheat the risotto, which is why I recommend using such short bursts of heat.

 Reheating risotto in the oven